jayy1511/Student-Transcript-Website/README.md

 ## How to Run it

 1. Update the database connection in the `server.py` file.
+Database is in the static folder (db.zip).
+You have to extract that file and have to execute .sql files and then update the database connection as mentioned before.
 2. Run the `server.py` script.
 3. Follow the link provided in the output after running the Python file.